How to Create a Standard Merge Request Description Template

 ## Checklist

-- [ ] This merge request follows [the standard style guides](LINK_TO_STYLE_GUIDE_DOCUMENTATION).
+- [ ] This PR follows the [front-end chapter style guides](LINK_TO_STYLE_GUIDE_DOCUMENTATION)

-- [ ] This merge request follows [the git workflow guidelines](LINK_TO_GIT_WORKFLOW_DOCUMENTATION).
+- [ ] This PR follows the [front-end chapter git workflow guidelines](LINK_TO_GIT_WORKFLOW_DOCUMENTATION)

 - [ ] I have reviewed and updated all relevant documentation related to the content of this merge request.